Research Article Volume 16 Issue 2

 Anima focuses on the spiritual dimension of being, seeking to raise the vibrational frequency of patients.
 This pillar confirms the importance of spiritual connection and inner harmony in overcoming fibromyalgia.
 Practices such as meditation, mindfulness and other spiritual techniques are internal to treatment to promote balance, inner peace and a sense of general well-being.

-Interaction is continuous in the program's therapeutic forum, where the author, Jordana Ribeiro and her team of therapists offer personalized interventions, aimed at reaching and treating the roots of fibromyalgia in each patient.
-Additionally, live mentoring sessions are held weekly to accelerate results, creating an environment of support and continuous learning.
-This innovative treatment not only addresses fibromyalgia in a holistic and integrative way, but also empowers women to take control of their health, guiding them to a life free from pain and medication dependence through self-knowledge, personalized care and constant support.
-Treatment begins with a detailed assessment of medical history, fibromyalgia symptoms, history of previous treatments, lifestyle, and stress factors.
-This includes a discussion of the fibromyalgia patient's personal journey, their experiences with pain, and any previous treatments, whether occasional or alternative.
+Interaction is ongoing in the program’s therapeutic forum, where author Jordana Ribeiro and her team of therapists offer personalized interventions aimed at targeting and treating the root causes of fibromyalgia in each patient.
+In addition, live mentoring sessions are held weekly to accelerate results by creating an environment of support and continuous learning.
+This innovative treatment not only addresses fibromyalgia in a holistic and integrative way, but also empowers women to take control of their health, guiding them to a life free from pain and medication dependence through self-awareness, personalized care and ongoing support.

 The Fibromulheres® approach employs a comprehensive, multidisciplinary methodology to rehabilitate both the mental and physical health of patients with fibromyalgia.
 Using the SAFE® method for quantitative analysis, this study compares the health outcomes of Fibromulheres® participants with a control group, measuring functional health status across a spectrum of biomarkers to assess the impact of treatment.